-- Distracted driving: A driver who does not focus on the road might miss seeing a pedestrian.
+- Distracted driving: A driver not focusing on the road might miss seeing a pedestrian.

 - Drunk driving: An inebriated driver is often unaware of their surroundings and does not look for pedestrians crossing the roadway.

 - Speeding: The speeding driver is less likely to control their vehicle and stop in time to avoid accidents.
-In addition, the severity of a pedestrian accident is affected by the speed of impact.
+In addition, the speed of impact affects the severity of a pedestrian accident.
 For instance, a driver traveling at 25 mph is less likely to cause fatal injuries, while driving at 40 mph will.

 - Not yielding to a pedestrian: A driver is required to yield to a pedestrian in and out of a crosswalk.
 However, all too commonly, this does not happen.